CrumrineCoder/testingworkshop/ParkingCalculator/README.md

 - Interact with Calendar buttons and verify an external window opens, and dates are clickable
     - Entry Calendar
     - Leaving Calendar
+    - Month Dropdown
+    - Past Year and Future Year
+    - Clickable Day Buttons
+    - Window closes when a Date is selected
 - Interact with the Calculate button and verify form is submitted

 Check Errors:
 - Interact with dates and input an entry date in the past
 - Interact with dates and input a leaving date that is before the entry date (after the present)
 - Interact with Calculate button without inputting data into each field
+- Input non-numbers into Date input fields
+- Input the same date into the Date input fields
+- Input an incomplete date into the Date input fields
+- Input a number over 12 into the hour fields.
+While the application automatically converts PM to AM for the user, it does not adjust the DAY.
+    - As an aside, why would we have the radio buttons for AM and PM if it's going to automatically convert to military time?
+The app should either automatically maintain AM and PM for the user, or the user shouldn't have an option besides military time.

 Valet Parking:

 - Confirm five hours or less
     - Input Noon of next day for Entry Date and 5 PM of the same day for Leaving Date

     - Input Noon of next day for Entry Date, and 5 AM of the same day for Leaving Date
     - Input Midnight of next day for Entry Date, and 5 AM of the same day for Leaving Date
     - Input Midnight of next day for Entry Date, and 5 PM of the same day for Leaving Date
 - Confirm how a day is calculated
     - Input 11:59 PM of next day for Entry Date, and 12:01 AM of day after for Leaving Date
     - Input 11:59 PM of next day for Entry Date, and 12:01 AM of two days after for Leaving Date

+- With Valet Parking, input the same date (current time) for both fields.
+Value will be $12, although should probably be invalid.

 Parking Rates